amaiya/onprem/README.md

 from onprem.pipelines import Summarizer summ = Summarizer(llm)

-text = summ.summarize('sample_data/1/ktrain_paper.pdf', max_chunks_to_use=5) # omit max_chunks_to_use parameter to consider entire document
+resp = summ.summarize('sample_data/1/ktrain_paper.pdf', max_chunks_to_use=5) # omit max_chunks_to_use parameter to consider entire document
-print(text)
+print(resp['output_text'])
 ```

-     The KTrain library provides an easy-to-use framework for building and training machine learning models using low-code techniques for various data types (text, image, graph, tabular) and tasks (classification, regression).
-It can be used to fine-tune pretrained models in text classification and image classification tasks respectively.
-Additionally, it reduces cognitive load by providing a unified interface to various and disparate machine learning tasks, allowing users to focus on more important tasks that may require domain expertise or are less amenable to automation.
+     Ktrain is an open-source machine learning library that offers a unified interface for various machine learning tasks.
+The library supports both supervised and non-supervised machine learning, and includes methods for training models, evaluating models, making predictions on new data, and providing explanations for model decisions.
+Additionally, the library integrates with various explainable AI libraries such as shap, eli5 with lime, and others to provide more interpretable models.

 ### Information Extraction Pipeline